orcasound/orcaal-research/src/tests/README.md

-This directory contains the tests that were performed
+This directory contains the tests that user could perform

 Inorder to run these tests please make sure you follow a similar order, so that the model is created and you could use that model for prediction and detection of uncertain samples.
 Morever, you can also follow different order once you create the model.
 But make sure that you create the model first before using it!